 But this was more than a pleasant experience; it was also a revelation.
 It made me realise that I could feel differently about myself and be more than the shy, emotionally disconnected teenager I thought I was.
 A few drinks underneath that introverted and emotionally withdrawn persona lay a confident, playful and loving person, longing to express and actualise himself.
 That experience made me realise that change was actually possible, that I could reach and perhaps even become that person.
 The trap, in which people who become addicted to drink, drugs, gambling, food, sex etc fall into, is the belief that this is the only way to experience such personal change.

-The psychologist-to-be in me decided then to study the phenomenon of altered states of consciousness-and so he did.
+The psychologist in me decided then to study the phenomenon of altered states of consciousness-and so he did.
 I wrote my degree dissertation on the psychotherapeutic uses of psychedelics and then specialised in the Clinical Psychology of Addictions.
 I also started training in Humanistic Psychotherapy and entered therapy.
 All these experiences supported me to explore the depths of my own psyche and to develop my potential without the use of addictive substances.
 I have worked for many years in various settings with people addicted to drugs and alcohol.
 I also worked with clients with a ‘dual diagnosis’, having mental health problems as well as addictions.

 Working and studying within the field, I realised that addictions can have biological, psychological, social and political causes and that they serve different purposes for different people.
 I also saw that they are not a wise solution to personal problems, for various reasons: